Stochastic Subgradient Methods with Guaranteed Global Stability in Nonsmooth Nonconvex Optimization: Introduction

-Despite recent progress in developing highly efficient methods based on the SGD framework, the convergence analysis for these SGD-type methods remains limited.
+Despite the recent progress in developing highly efficient stochastic subgradient methods, the convergence guarantees for these methods in neural network training tasks remain limited.
 As illustrated in \cite{bolte2021conservative}, nonsmooth activation functions, including ReLU and leaky ReLU, are commonly employed in neural network architectures.
 Consequently, the loss functions of these neural networks are usually nonsmooth and lack Clarke regularity (e.g., differentiability, weak convexity, etc.).
-However, most of the existing works only focus on cases where $f$ is differentiable or weakly convex, thus precluding various important applications in training nonsmooth neural networks.
+However, most existing works on convergence analysis only focus on cases where $f$ is differentiable or weakly convex \citep{polyak1964some,you2017large,de2018convergence,zaheer2018adaptive,barakat2021convergence,guo2021novel,shi2021rmsprop,zhang2022adam,wang2022provable}, thus precluding various important applications in training nonsmooth neural networks.